srflaxu40/kops-drivers/README.md

 # production-kops

-Setup KOPS with RBAC enabled and initial role bindings in private topology with calico networking.
+Setup *KOPS* on *AWS* with RBAC enabled and initial role bindings in private topology with calico networking.

 ## Setup: